mlhamel/conferences/README.md

     e) @matz_translated - Automatic translation of the tweets of matz

+        This guy made an amazing job but is searching for a new maintainer !

+        One funny, think, matz is mostly tweeting in japanese but sometime in english.
+        And sometimes, those english tweets are wrongly translated, like the one about ruby 3 which translated by ruby 2 !

     f) Bundler

         `ruby together` none profit in the USA !